EAPD-DRB/OG-IDN/docs/book/content/calibration/macro.md

 ## Economic Assumptions

-As the default rate of labor augmenting technological change, $g_y$, we use a value of 0%.
-The average annual growth rate in GDP per capita in South Africa between 2007 and 2023 is 0.0% per year.
+As the default rate of labor augmenting technological change, $g_y$, we use a value of ?%.
+The average annual growth rate in GDP per capita in Indonesia between 2007 and 2023 is ?.?% per year.

 ## Open Economy Parameters